Latest Ethereum Classic (ETC) News Update

 TLDR

-1. Testnet Deployment of Olympia (April 2026) – The governance layer is active on testnet, with mainnet activation targeted for late 2026.
+1. Olympia Upgrade Testnet Launch (April 2026) – The governance and treasury system is now live on testnet, awaiting mainnet activation.

 Deep Dive